The Conservative and Unionist Agents' Benevolent Association

 - Ensure eligibility: Only qualified or * Agents (or their dependants) who completed training up to 2009 are eligible.
 The charity cannot help non-qualified party staff regardless of length of service.

-- Demonstrate financial need: Income thresholds apply (approximately £17,000 for singles, £23,000 for couples).
+- Demonstrate financial need: The charity conducts means testing based on income and financial circumstances.
 A full needs assessment will be conducted.

 - Contact before spending: The charity explicitly states that “no expenditure should be incurred until the charity has confirmed reimbursement will be made.”